RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 ## Success in MTH 325

-**My commitment to your success:** My top prority as a professor at GVSU is your success.
+**My top prority as a professor at GVSU is your success**.
 In MTH 325, you can expect:

 - A learning environment that challenges you, but also where support is readily available and freely given.
 This class is *a safe space to make mistakes*.
+- Work that is meaningful and not "busy work", and grading practices that prioritize growth and improvement.
 - Transparency and openness in how the course is run, including clear instructions on what you need to do and when.
 - Openness to your ideas about the course, with regular solicitations for feedback that are taken seriously through a continuous improvement process.
-- Work that is meaningful and not "busy work", and grading practices that prioritize growth and improvement.
 - Above all, **respect** -- for you as a learner, as an adult, and as a human.

 On your end, your success in the course depends on three things:

 1. **Active engagement during class time**.
-All the available research on learning says that the only way to learn is to be an active participant in the process.
-Make it a priority not to just attend and take notes, but *get involved*.
+All the available research on learning says that the best  way to learn is to be an active participant in the process.
 Students who approach the class with a passive mindset typically struggle, and often fail.
 Those who approach it with an active mindset, on the other hand, often surprise themselves with how much and how well they learn.
+Make it a priority not to just attend and take notes, but *get involved*.
 2. **Asking questions**.
 The material in MTH 325 is challenging, and it is 100% certain you will  be lost, confused, and/or stuck at times. **This is not a defect -- it means you're doing the course right.** When it happens, don't wait for things to make sense on their own: *Ask questions* of me and your classmates and take action to make sense of the material.
 3. **Good management of time, tasks, and information.** Understanding the material won't help you if you procrastinate, skip reading announcements, or don't use a calendar.
 All course information will be clearly laid out for you, but it's up to you to import that information into your own lives and act on it.